 - All the values in the Left Subtree will be less than the Main Root Node.
 All the values in the Right Subtree will be higher than the Main Root Node.

-- In the Binary Search Tree, we canโt include any duplicate values.
+- In the Binary Search Tree, we can’t include any duplicate values.

 Here, in the above image, the left-sided image is a correct BST.
-But the right-sided tree is not in the correct manner.ย
+But the right-sided tree is not in the correct manner.Â

 Why is it so?
 Let’s know it.

 The number 2 is not applicable there.
-There the number is applicable which is greater than 3 but less than 6 as we can see in the image which is on the left-hand side.
-There instead of 3, we have used 4 as the node value.
-Hence, it is a correct representation of BST.ย
+The number is applicable, which is greater than 3 but less than 6, as we can see in the ima,ge which is on the left-hand side.
+Instead of 3, we have used 4 as the node value.
+Hence, it is a correct representation of BST.Â

 - Consider the first number as the Root Node.